grahammitchell/literate-disco/README.md

 # literate-disco

-Trying to figure out how to `docker push` using an http remote and a personal access token.
+Trying to figure out how to `git push` using an http remote and a personal access token.

 ```
 git remote add origin https://$TOKEN@github.com/grahammitchell/literate-disco.git